American Chemical Society (ACS) Accreditation

 4.4 Chemical Information Resources

-- An approved program must provide access to no fewer than 14 current journals chosen from the CPT recommended journal list (PDF) (available from the CPT Website) in either print or electronic form.
-At least three must come from the general content list, and at least one must come from each area of analytical chemistry, biochemistry, inorganic chemistry, organic chemistry, physical chemistry, and chemistry education.
-In addition, the library should provide access to journal articles that are not readily available by a mechanism such as interlibrary loan or document delivery services.
-If primary student access is electronic, cost or impractical times for access should not limit it unduly.
+An approved program must provide immediate institutional access to no fewer than 14 current and archival, peer-reviewed journals whose subject matter spans the chemical sciences.
+At least three of the journals must have a general focus (for example, Science, JACS, Angewandte Chemie International Edition, Chemistry – A European Journal, Chemical Communications, etc.), and at least one must come from each area of analytical chemistry, biochemistry, inorganic chemistry, organic chemistry, physical chemistry, and chemistry education.
+In addition, the library must provide timely access to journal articles that are not available on site by a mechanism such as interlibrary loan or a document delivery service

 The following electronic resources are available through CSU Libraries to support the accreditation requirements: